keithalewis/lac/NOTES.md

 All objects require a parse and print function.
 All objects require a new and del function.

+Every statement starts with a cif.
+The cif parses the arguments from the input stream based on arg types and calls the function.

 object* eval(po, i)
 {